Trubenova/FrontiersBiofilmRecalcitrance/README.md

 Note that a change of the name and concentration is required to simulate various scenarios (different panels of figure 5).

 ### EvolutinaryExperiment_passages.ipynb
 Code in this Jupyter notebook is used to simulate a passage experiment.
-Results of these simulations are shown in Figure 5.
+For various scenarios (plankton, biofilm, or individual mechanisms), benefit and cost associated with the biofilm lifestyle needs to be defined.
+Results of these simulations are shown in Figure 6.

 ### Zip files